-All unexercised stock options were issued under the Employee Stock Option Plan and have vested in financial years prior to the year ended December 31, 2008.
-The dollar amounts under "Share-based awards" represents the value of the Common Shares issued to Named Executive Officers under the Employee Share Purchase Program.
-The non-equity incentive plan dollar amounts are bonus amounts earned for the year ended December 31, 2008.
+All unexercised stock options were issued under the Employee Stock Option Plan and have vested in financial years prior to the year ended December 31, 2009.
+The dollar amounts under "Share-based awards" represents the value of the Common Shares issued to Named Executive Officers under the

+Employee Share Purchase Program which was terminated effective January 31, 2009.
+The non-equity incentive plan dollar amounts are bonus amounts earned for the year ended December 31, 2009.